Douglas Harding

-Douglas Edison Harding (12 February 1909 – 11 January 2007) was an English philosophical writer, mystic, spiritual teacher and author of a number of books, including On Having No Head: Zen and the Rediscovery of the Obvious (1961), which describes simple techniques he invented for readers to experience (not just understand) the non-duality of consciousness.
+Douglas Edison Harding (12 February 1909 – 11 January 2007) was an English philosophical writer, mystic, spiritual teacher.
+He authored several books, including On Having No Head: Zen and the Rediscovery of the Obvious (1961), which presents practical methods aimed at helping readers directly experience non-duality and the concept of anattā (selflessness), rather than merely understanding them intellectually.

 Life and career

-Harding was born in Lowestoft in the county of Suffolk and raised in the Exclusive Plymouth Brethren, a Christian sect.
-When he was 21, he confronted the church Elders with a ten-page thesis of his objections and was apostatised.
-After graduating from University College, University of London thanks to a scholarship he was awarded as a result of coming top at the intermediate exams of the Royal Institute of British Architects, he practiced architecture in London and later in India.
-In India, during World War Two, Harding was commissioned as a Major and served in the British Army in the Royal Engineers.
+Harding was born in Lowestoft in the county of Suffolk and raised in the Exclusive Brethren, a Christian sect.
+At age 21, he presented a ten-page document outlining his objections to the church’s teachings to its elders, after which he was formally excommunicated.
+After graduating from University College, University of London—supported by a scholarship he earned by placing first in the Royal Institute of British Architects’ intermediate exams—he worked as an architect in London and later in India.
+During World War II, while in India, Harding was commissioned as a Major in the British Army and served with the Royal Engineers.

 Early work: The Hierarchy of Heaven and Earth

+In the early 1940s, while working as an architect and engaging in personal philosophical inquiry, Douglas Harding began developing the ideas that would shape his first major work.
+Drawing on ten years of introspection and study, he sought to understand the nature of personal identity and perception.

 In 1943, aged 34, after ten years of self-enquiry, study and writing, Harding had decided he was made of 'layers'.
 What he was depended on the range of the observer.
 As a result of his studies, Harding was convinced that he was human only at a certain range.
 Closer to, he saw himself as cellular, molecular, atomic.
 At very close range, therefore, he saw himself as almost nothing.
 It made sense to him therefore that at centre he was a mysterious 'nothingness'.
 In 1943, he looked back at himself and noticed that from his own point of view he was headless.
 He was looking not out of two eyes but a 'single eye', a boundless openness – an openness that was self-evidently aware, and was also full of the whole world.
 Here was direct experience of his central identity, his True Self.
 No longer did he have to rely on speculation.
 Following this he spent the next 8 years exploring the scientific, philosophical, psychological, and religious implications of his discovery, presented in his book The Hierarchy of Heaven and Earth, described by C. S. Lewis (who wrote the preface) as "a work of the highest genius".
 This book was published by Faber & Faber in 1952.
-After taking time off from his profession, Harding then returned to architecture.
+After a period away from his professional work, Harding returned to practicing architecture.